 - Preheat a skillet over medium-low heat on the stove.
 As it heats, stir together the almond flour, eggs, maple syrup (if using), olive oil, baking powder, vanilla, and salt in a large bowl.
 The batter will be a little thicker than traditional pancake batter, and will continue to thicken as it sits in the bowl.
 If you need to thin it out a little, you can add 1 to 2 tablespoons of almond milk or water, but I don't recommend adding much more liquid, or it might change the texture of the pancakes.

 - Grease the preheated skillet with butter or olive oil, then pour 3 to 4 tablespoons of the batter into the center of the skillet (I use a scant 1/4 cup).
 Use a spatula or the back of a spoon to spread the batter out into a round pancake shape, about 1/4 to 1/2-inch thick.

-- Cook until little bubbles start to form around the edges of the pancake, and as soon as the bottom feels sturdy enough to flip (about 3 to 4 minutes of cooking time), use a spatula to flip the pancake and cook the other side, about 2 to 3 more minutes.
+- Cook until little bubbles start to form around the edges of the pancake, and as soon as the bottom feels sturdy enough to flip (about 3 minutes of cooking time), use a spatula to flip the pancake and cook the other side, about 2 to 3 more minutes.

 - Repeat with the remaining batter, until all of the pancakes are cooked.
 I usually get about 6 pancakes from this batch that are roughly 4 to 6 inches in diameter.
 Even though they are on the smaller side, they are very filling!
 Serve warm with your favorite toppings.